canonical/launchpad-manual/docs/user/how-to/packaging/build-oci-images-in-launchpad.rst

     >>> oci_recipe.newPushRule(registry_url="https://registry-1.docker.io", image_name="username/test-image", credentials_owner=lp.me, credentials={"username": "username", "password": "password"})

-At the end of the next successful build, the image will be automatically uploaded.
+The image will be automatically uploaded at the end of the next successful build.

 Build an OCI image
 ------------------------------------------